enzo-dante/tech_prep/README.md

 __MULTI-THREADING__

-the JVM is multi-processed and multithreaded and has background processes running while a single-thread (main) process/application is executing.
+the JVM is multi-processed and multithreaded and has background processes running while a single-thread process (the main thread) is executing.

 __THREAD JOIN__

-when we join a thread to a second thread, the first thread will wait for the second thread to terminate or reach timeout value and then it will wake to continue to execute.
+when we join a thread to a second thread, the first thread will wait for the second thread to terminate or reach the timeout value and then it will wake to continue to execute.

 ```
 public static void main(String[] args) {

-    // THREADS + GENERIC CLASSES/LAMBDAS: Thread.instance w/ parameter class instance that implements Runnable INTERFACE & immediately .start() no-name instance on it's own thread in the HEAP
+    // THREADS + GENERIC CLASSES/LAMBDAS: Thread.instance w/ parameter class instance that implements Runnable INTERFACE & immediately calls the .start() with the no-name instance on it's own thread in the HEAP
     Thread anotherThread = new Thread(new MyRunnableThread());
     anotherThread.start();